DNWMNCR/JavaForSmallTeams/style/300_keep_methods_small_and_simple.md

 Methods are sometimes bloated by boilerplate that solves common programming problems.
 The need for some of this boilerplate has been removed by new language features.

-Some of these *new* features aren't all that new, but code is still written without them.
+Some of these *new* features aren't all that new, but code is still written without them:

 * Java 5 Generics removes the need for ugly casts
 * The Java 5 for-each-loop can replace code using iterators and indexed loops